rubberbandman62/RepData_PeerAssessment1/PA1_template.md

 This is evident because there were only intervals for eight days added with the average values from the other 53 days.

-The mean steps taken per day of the completed data frame is 1.076564\times 10^{4}.
+The mean steps taken per day of the completed data frame is 1.076564 &times; 10<sup>4</sup>.
-The median steps taken per day of the completed data frame is 1.0762\times 10^{4}.
+The median steps taken per day of the completed data frame is 1.0762 &times; 10<sup>4</sup>.

 The new mean differs by -0.55 from the old mean.
 The new median differs by -3 from the old median.